NullPointerExceptionOwO/Fundamentals/README.md

 without sacrificing compatibility with `IEEE Std 1003.1`.

 ## What's done?
+ - basename
+ - dirname
+ - echo
+ - uname
  - yes
- - uname
- - dirname
- - basename

 ## Build instructions
 To build it you need this: